 Since Jupiter did not agree with the price reduction, it filed a suit against the Company on September 7, 2007.
 The amount claimed by Jupiter comprises the amount of the reduced price, increased by statutory interest.
 On December 7, 2009, the District Court in Warsaw dismissed the suit against Netia.
-On February 5, 2010, Jupiter representatives filed an appeal to the District Court's decision.
+On February 5, 2010 Jupiter representatives filed an appeal to the District Court's decision.
+On August 12, 2010 the Appeal Court dismissed the Jupiter's appeal.
+Both District and Appeal Courts' decisions are legally binding.